8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230101/content.md

 This is a double paycheck.
 The first came in on December 16 and the second on December 30.

-On the first check, the target for investing was the multi-factor fund.
-It was down the previous day so, went with the 2 cent over, 1 percent down, and 2 percent down limit orders.
-All three orders executed.
+On the first check, I targeted the multi-factor fund, which was down the previous day, so I went with the 2 cents over, 1 percent down, and 2 percent down limit orders.
+All three orders were executed.

 ## Allocations

-When 2022 started I was overweight large-cap equities.
-I started rebalancing my 401k at my former employer and, at the fund level, I became overweight in the extended market fund.
-I became overweight because the extended market fund is in all the accounts for two reasons:
+When 2022 started, large-cap equities were over their maximum.
+So I started rebalancing my 401k at my former employer.
+At the fund level, the extended market fund started reaching its maximum because it's in all the accounts for two reasons:

-1. I was trying to keep up with the large-cap allocation in my 401k to hit the target allocation; didn't work.
+1. I was trying to keep up with the large-cap allocation in my 401k to hit the target allocation.
-2. The extended market holds the longest time horizon, so to speak.
+2. The extended market fund has the longest time horizon, so to speak.

-Initially I started with the extended market fund only being my [.Health Savings Account](HSA) and Roth [.Individual Retirement Account](IRA) because I don't plan on withdrawing from those until around age 70.
-Then the extended market fund was added to the taxable brokerage account because I wasn't able to keep up with my 401k going to the S&P 500 only.
-I also had a rollover from a 401k at another employer that went into my Traditional IRA, in an extended market fund.
+I started with the extended market fund only being my [.Health Savings Account](HSA) and Roth [.Individual Retirement Account](IRA) because I don't plan on withdrawing from those accounts until around age 70.
+Next, I added the extended market fund to the taxable brokerage account because I couldn't keep up with my 401k going only to the S&P 500 fund.
+Finally, I rolled over a 401k at a former employer into my Traditional IRA using the extended market fund.

-No matter what I did though, I couldn't keep up with how much was going into the S&P 500.
-So, I did a series of reallocations in my 401k to a total small- and total mid-cap fund; just 33-33-33 percent to each and in each.
+No matter what I did, I couldn't get the small-cap funds to keep up with what was going to the S&P 500 in my 401k.
+So I reallocated the 401k to be a 33-33-33 split between total small-cap, total mid-cap, and S&P 500 funds.
+After reallocating, small-cap equities, in general, and the extended market fund, in particular, were near their maximums.

-Once that was complete, I was overweight in the extended market fund and pretty heavy in small-cap equities in general.
-Then I switched employers midway through 2022.
+I switched employers midway through 2022.

-I did a rollover of the 401k from my former employer into my Traditional IRA and that went well; see previous paychecks.
-This resulted in an allocation closer to the targets, however, the total market fund was a bit on the high side.
+I rolled over the 401k from my former employer to my Traditional IRA—that went well; see previous paychecks.
+This resulted in an allocation closer to the targets for the overall portfolio; however, the total market fund was high.

-My new employer offers an extended market fund in their 401k offerings.
-I set the allocation to be 66 percent toward the extended market fund and 34 percent toward the S&P 500 fund.
-Last I checked with [Portfolio Visualizer](https://www.portfoliovisualizer.com/backtest-portfolio) this gives a roughly even distribution across small-, mid-, and large-cap equities; tilted more toward small.
-I've been considering switching the allocation per paycheck to be a 50-50 split instead.
+My new employer offers an extended market and S&P 500 fund in their 401k.
+Last I checked [Portfolio Visualizer](https://www.portfoliovisualizer.com/backtest-portfolio), an allocation of 66 percent in an extended market fund and 34 percent in the S&P 500 creates roughly an even split between small-, mid-, and large-cap equities.
+Therefore, I set the allocation in my 401k to be 66 percent toward the extended market fund and 34 percent toward the S&P 500 fund.
+The value of the extended market fund may head toward its upper limit again.
+In that case, I'll switch the allocation in the 401k to be closer to a 50-50 split.

-Last I checked, this allocation gives me the almost even distribution between small-, mid-, and large-cap equities I'm looking for.
-I've been considering changing the allocation in my 401k to be more of a fifty-fifty split because, at the fund level, the extended market is still pretty high.
+The maximum contribution to the 401k, Roth IRA, and HSA will be increasing in 2023, according to the [Internal Revenue Service](https://www.irs.gov/newsroom/401k-limit-increases-to-22500-for-2023-ira-limit-rises-to-6500).
+22,500 [.United States Dollars](USD) for the 401k, 6,500 USD for IRA, and 3,850 USD for the HSA, which is up from 20,500 USD, 6,000 USD, and 3,650 USD, respectively.
+I plan to take advantage of these limit increases, which increases the likelihood that the extended market fund will move toward its upper limit.
+I'll keep an eye on how things are moving at the fund level and adjust as needed.

+For now, we're good.

 ## Dining out adjustments

-Coming into 2022 I set a goal for myself, which was to spend more money on regular food than on dining out.
-I did not make it.
+In 2022, I set a goal to spend more money on regular food than dining out.
+But unfortunately, I didn't make it.

-I managed to spend about 20 percent less on dining out in 2022 than I did in 2021 though.
-Further, the distance between the two was not a dramatic.
+I spent about 20 percent less on dining out in 2022 than I did in 2021.
+Further, the distance between the two was less dramatic in 2022.
+So I'll take those as positives.

-Going into 2023 I'm going to set the same goal and see how it goes.
+Going into 2023, I'll set the same goal and see how it goes.

-I'll try and use my previous strategy of eating out once a month, usually around the first (or the paycheck for the first) of the month.
+I'll use my previous strategy from years past of eating out once a month, usually around the first (or the paycheck for the first) of the month.

-Of course, the less I eat out, the more I will naturally spend on groceries.
+Of course, the less I eat out, the more I'll naturally spend on groceries.

 ## Skill improvement